 With this long history of awesomeness in our pockets, we were excited to learn that Graco was releasing a new line of seats with an updated, easy to install base: the SnugLock line.
 This review covers the not-very-base-at-all base model, the SnugRide SnugLock 35.

-The SnugRide SnugLock 35 has 4 harness slots and standard j-hook lower anchor connectors on the base.
+The SnugRide SnugLock 35 featured in this review has 4 harness slots and standard j-hook lower anchor connectors on the base.
 It does not have a no rethread harness.

 The SnugRide SnugLock 35 DLX has 4 harness slots on the infant carrier portion of the seat larger SnugLock arm and premium lower anchor connectors.